cs1302uga/cs1302-ce08/README.md

    Write down the commands that you used in the order that you used them.

 1. Inspect the source code provided with the exercise.
-For each of the `.java` files, list in your notes the signature of each method explicitly written in that file.
+For each of the `.java` files, list in your notes the signature of each method, excluding any constructors, explicitly written in that file.

 1. Generate the API documentation website for all of the code in the `cs1302` package into the `doc` directory.
 You may need to create the `doc` directory if it does not already exist.